Rickaym/discord-ext-i18n/README.md

 Strings are not translated in cases where either if the text are already detected to be in the language that it should be translated into, or the destination no preference.

+### How do I avoid translation on specific function calls?

+You can switch the flags to process specific call translations with some code changes.
+One example is the command `selective` [here](https://github.com/Rickaym/discord-ext-i18n/blob/master/examples/settings.py).

 ---